sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_windows.md

 **NTRIP Client**

 !!! note
-	If you are using a radio to connect Base to Rover, or if you are using the RTK Facet L-Band you do not need to set up NTRIP; the device will achieve RTK fixes and output extremely accurate location data by itself.
-But if L-Band corrections are not available, or you are not using a radio link, the NTRIP Client can provide corrections to this Rover.
+	If you are using a radio to connect Base to Rover you do not need to set up NTRIP; the device will achieve RTK fixes and output extremely accurate location data by itself.
+But if you are not using a radio link, the NTRIP Client can provide corrections to this Rover.

 <figure markdown>
 ![RTK Submenu](./img/SurvPC/SparkFun%20RTK%20Software%20-%20SurvPC%20NTRIP%20Client.jpg)